Natural Resources (NR)

 Admission Requirements

-Prior to submitting an application, applicants should contact one or more graduate faculty advisers to discuss programs and funding, and secure a commitment of a faculty member to serve as graduate adviser.
+Prior to submitting an application, applicants should contact one or more graduate faculty advisors to discuss programs and funding, and secure a commitment of a faculty member to serve as graduate advisor.

 Applicants are expected to have completed either an undergraduate degree in the field in which they plan to specialize or show adequate preparation in the basic support courses of the field.
 Students with good undergraduate records who lack a background in a particular field may be admitted to a program, provided they are prepared to correct any deficiencies.
 All entering students must have taken at least one basic statistics course.
 Applicants have the option to submit current scores (within five years) from the general test of the Graduate Record Examination (GRE).
 GRE scores are not required.